 In the past few years, more manufacturers have been exploring reshoring, or bringing their operations back to the U.S. from overseas to be closer to buyers.
 COVID-19 has further highlighted the need for more locally-focused sourcing to weather potential supply chain disruptions, with backups at ports, shipping delays, and increased freight costs.
 Reshoring also benefits sustainability initiatives by giving companies the ability to reduce pollution and fuel consumption from ocean transportation, all while growing the bottom line.
 By deploying an MES that gives full visibility across their supply chain, companies can more easily track and measure the impact reshoring and nearshoring have on their sustainability goals.

-How Digitalization Empowers Companies to Boost Sustainability and Their Bottom Line
+How Connected Manufacturing Empowers Companies to Boost Sustainability and Their Bottom Line

 While manufacturers are making improvements in sustainability, they are also targeting expansion and other business goals, which means companies need tools that will allow them to accomplish multiple objectives.
 Digital transformation and lean processes in manufacturing have already enabled higher productivity, safer workplaces, and lower costs.
 Automation with digital technology provides greater visibility into production processes, including utility consumption, and waste creation.
 Utilizing this data allows companies to optimize production and improve performance to cut energy loads while reducing material and water waste.